dblaschke-LANL/PyDislocDyn/readme.md

 * *pydislocdyn*</br>
-Defines functions to generate tensors of elastic constants and compliances, functions and classes to compute dislocation displacement gradient fields, self energy, and line tension, as well as functions to compute the drag coefficient from phonon wind.
+Defines functions to generate tensors of elastic constants and compliances, functions and classes to compute dislocation displacement gradient fields, limiting velocities, self energy, line tension, and other properties, as well as functions to compute the drag coefficient from phonon wind.
 One of its submodules (pydislocdyn.metaldata) contains dictionaries storing input data taken from the references listed in that file, the most important ones being the ['CRC Handbook of Chemistry and Physics'](http://hbcp.chemnetbase.com); as well as ['Kaye and Laby Online'](https://web.archive.org/web/20190506031327/http://www.kayelaby.npl.co.uk/).
 In particular, this submodule contains elastic constants, densities, lattice constants, and thermal expansion coefficients at room temperature for various metals necessary to run the programs listed above.
+For details, see the included manual.

 ### Python programs / examples (using the module above)